Cheap hotels in Santa Monica? You've probably heard about the scary prices hotels in Santa Monica charge.

 While Santa Monica is famous for its expensive beach hotels, the truth is that there are cheap hotels here too - and some are even steps from the beach.

+Some rooms offer ocean views.
+There's free WiFi and complimentary coffee, tea and hot chocolate.
+There's also a computer in the lobby for e-mail or browsing.
 The two-story, 1950s-California beach vintage style hotel has been operated by the Gregory family for three generations.
 Rates start at $199 per night.

 The Hotel Carmel reminds me a lot of the smaller European hotels I love so much with their grand but postage-stamp-size entryways and gracious, stately lobbies.

 It's easy to see how the hotel is the perfect home away from home if you've flown across 'the pond'.

 The lobby's high ceilings, tiled floor, dramatic white columns and classic, oversize fireplace capture the gracious Spanish revival elements of the 1920s.

 The hotel has 97 graciously appointed guest rooms and suites, some with views.
 And you can't beat the location - the hotel practically sits on the popular Third Street Promenade and adjacent Santa Monica Place.

 The Seashore Hotel is old-school charming, small (just 19 spacious standard rooms), and in a centrally perfect location - the heart of bustling Main Street.

 Historic Main Street is home to some of Santa Monica's best restaurants, art galleries, chic boutique shops, fun and funky coffee houses and more.

 And perhaps best of all, it's one of the cheap hotels in Santa Monica that is just two short blocks from the beach.
 Rates start at $125 nightly.